ion-oset/election-test-cases/docs/notes/cvr-notes.md

     - `IsAllocable` is whether the mark is valid or not.
 If `HasIndication` is `"no"` then `IsAllocable` can be left out.
 - `CVRContestPosition.OptionPosition` and `SelectionPosition.Position` are subtly different.
 In a valid majority or plurality ballot the latter is always `1` and can be left out.
 In other voting variations where there can be multiple votes per

+#### IDs

+- There's a distinction between IDs are internal to the CVR report (meaningless outside it) and ones that are external and are meaningful to specific jurisdictions or other references. **TODO: Elaborate on this.** This can be somewhat complex, but in general internal IDs seem to be declared with a different syntax than external ones.
+- The most important *internal* ID is what the specification refers to as an "object identifier" [`Section 5.1:Anatomy of a CVR`, p.
+66 (75)], an ID unique to a given record or element.
+(In the XML schema this is an attribute called `ObjectId`.)
+Other records in the CVR report can refer to that record using this ID.
+    - This is primarily used by `CVR` records to refer to definitions in the `Election` record, but they are also used to refer to IDs from other `CVRSnapshot`s in the same `CVR`.
+    - The graph of internal ID references is a DAG.
+There should be no circular references (though this is not confirmed).
+- There are many different kinds of external IDs within `CVR` records [`Section 3.5: Identifiers Within the CVR` (p.)]

+There's no specific guidance on how to define internal IDs.
+Some questions when designing internal IDs.

+- How unique IDs need to be is complex.
+    - Some internal IDs intended to be unique within the whole CVR report, some only within a `CVR` record (across snapshots).
+    - Some IDs (like `CVRSnapshot.UniqueID`) have clear requirements (monotonically increasing integers).
+    - External IDs depend on the external specification.
+- How readable IDs need to be is unclear.
+Choices are:
+    1. *Clearly identify record content*: Allow a human reader to identify the specific entity they refer to (e.g. easily identifying a candidate or contest)
+    2. *Clearly identify record class*.
+Allow a human reader to identify the class (e.g. with a prefix like `contest-` or `candidate-`)
+    3. *Opaque* (e.g. hashes).

+    The simple and complex CVR examples seem to use respectively, short identifiers of type 2 and type 1.

+    ```
+        # Contest 1, contest selection 2
+        "ContestSelectionId": "_C1CS2"

+        # Contest 11 (supreme court justices), selection 1
+        "ContestSelectionId": "_11JS1"
+    ```

+    The examples in [`data/cvr/samples`](../../data/cvr/samples) use long names of type 2:

+    ```
+        # Contest 1, candidate 3
+        # Note: Not the 3rd candidate in the contest, the 3rd in the list of *all* candidates
+        "ContestSelectionId": "contest-01-candidate-03"
+    ```

 ### JSON Schema Notes

 - The schema disallows `additionalProperties`: you can't add a property to a record that's not explicitly defined in the schema